The Dangers of Ketamine

 Ketamine is a Class B drug and as such possession can result in people facing up to five years in jail, while possession with the intent to supply could mean up to 14 years in prison.
 That being said ketamine use continues to increase particularly in the 16 to 24 age group.
 In fact, 2020 had the highest estimate of reported use of ketamine in the last 10 years as recorded by the Crime Survey for England and Wales (CSEW).

-Over the past 6 months Help Me Stop has received every increasing calls from concerned parents who have found out that their children are taking Ketamine, and who are at a loss of what to do as for them this is a new drug and certainly nothing they would have experienced themselves when they were younger.
-We have also seen an increase in calls from ketamine users themselves who having mental health problems following their use, struggling to stop and stay stopped or who have started to develop bladder problems and are concerned.
+Over the past 6 months, Help Me Stop has received every increasing calls from concerned parents who have found out that their children are taking ketamine, and who are at a loss of what to do.
+For them, this is a new drug and certainly nothing they would have experienced themselves when they were younger.
+We have also seen an increase in calls from ketamine users themselves who are having mental health problems following their use, struggling to stop and stay stopped or who have started to develop bladder problems and are concerned.

 Ketamine is a dissociative (blocks sensory perception) anesthetic that was developed in the early 1960s and used in human and veterinary medicine primarily for anesthesia.
 Dissociative drugs, like ketamine, can lead to distortion of sights, colours, sounds, self, and one’s environment.

 Ketamine is usually found as a clear liquid, which is drunk or a white to off-white powder which is snorted.
 Both are tasteless and odourless.

 Snorting leads to effects in roughly 5 to15 minutes with oral consumption taking between 5 and 30 minutes.
 The effects typically last 1 to 2 hours, but side effects may go on for up to 24 hours or longer.